- Visiting is allowed every day.

 Important points of attention

-- Patients who are at an increased risk in case of an infection, we recommend all visitors wear a facemask, regardless of their age.
+- For patients who are at an increased risk in case of an infection, we recommend that children younger than 12 years also wear a face mask during visits.

 - You do not need to register at reception in the big reception hall.
 You can go to the ward directly.
 If you do not know the way to the ward, you can ask reception for a road description.